Trey Allen

-Curtis Hudson "Trey" Allen III (born November 20, 1974) is an American lawyer who will serve as an associate justice of the North Carolina Supreme Court.
+Curtis Hudson "Trey" Allen III (born November 20, 1974) is an American lawyer who serves as an associate justice of the North Carolina Supreme Court.
 He was elected in November 2022.

 Early life and education

 Allen was born in Lumberton, North Carolina.
 He earned a Bachelor of Arts degree in political science from the University of North Carolina at Pembroke in 1997 and a Juris Doctor from the University of North Carolina School of Law in 2000.